-The Across-The-Road Radar, Down-The-Road Radar, and Lidar minimum performance specifications are maintained by the IACP but published by the National Highway Traffic Safety Administration.
-The minimum performance specifications are intended to help ensure that speed-measuring devices are both accurate and reliable when properly operated and maintained.
+The Across-The-Road Radar, Down-The-Road Radar, and Lidar minimum performance specifications are published by the National Highway Traffic Safety Administration.
+These performance specifications are intended to ensure that the devices are accurate and reliable when properly operated and maintained.

 Across-The-Road Radar Module